Welcome to Paprika Recipe Manager!

 This is the main recipe view.
 The ingredients are displayed on the left, information about the recipe is displayed near the top, and the directions are displayed below.

 Note If the recipe has a source URL, the source will be highlighted blue.
-You can tap on the source to load the original source URL in the browser.
+You can tap on the source to load the original source website/URL in the browser.

 The toolbar contains several actions you can perform with the recipe: